zhaaaa7/javascript/project/recipe/README.md

 }
 ```

-4. polyfill -- directly go to the final code
+4. polyfill -- directly go to the final code, something does not exists in ES5, such as `Array.from()`
 ```
 npm install babel-polyfill --save
 ```